National Aviation Day – February 23

 We celebrate the air operators, aerospace engineers, aircraft maintenance engineers, pilots, flight attendants, airport personnel, air traffic controllers, air operations specialists, Transport Canada employees, and all those in the aviation community who share the credit for Canada's aviation safety, strength and success.

 Aviation in Canada is a big part of the Canadian lifestyle.
 Aviation connects Canadians in large and small communities with one another; it contributes to the health of the economy; and, it creates jobs.
 For example, annual sales of Canadian aerospace products and services total more than $20 billion, with exports of aerospace goods and services approaching $17 billion.

 Due to the significant economic and social contributions of aviation in Canada, we must promote the growth, the safety and the accessibility of this sector.

 National Aviation Day offers Canadians an opportunity to advance this vibrant industry by encouraging youth to pursue careers in Canadian aviation.

-Click here to learn about some of the career opportunities available in aviation.
+Learn about some of the career opportunities in aviation.